nguhcv/cl-tad/README.md

 </div>

-## Guildine how to use our package on Window
+## Guideline how to use our package on Window

 1. Use git bash to clone our project